 How to Find a Publisher

 There are thousands of music publishers, both major and independent.
 You can find a publisher by searching the Music Publishers Association of the United States.
 If you have never published a song before, it might be best to approach a smaller publishing company.
 When considering smaller publishing companies, make sure you do your research and assess their credibility.
 Most legitimate publishing companies do not do things like solicit songwriters, run ads, or require songwriters to pay for demos.
 You shouldn’t be paying any advance fees or submission costs with a publisher.

 Few publishers are also music distributors.
 By signing on with this type of full-service company, you’ll receive both publish and distribution services for your songs and recordings.
 One of these companies, Sugo Music Group, is a respected global music distribution and publishing company.
 They’ve been around for 35 years and have the experience to get your recordings and songs distributed worldwide.

 “How to publish my song” is a question that a lot of people ask.
 Here are some tips and tricks for publishing your first song.

 It’s important to have a recording on hand if you’re going to pitch your song to any publisher.
 Your recording should be up to industry standards.
 You can undoubtedly send unsolicited copies of your recording to publishers, but that’s not usually very effective.
 Your best chance for getting a publisher to listen to your recording is to do a little networking and research.
 See below.

 Once you’ve signed a publishing deal with a publishing company, there’s not much else you need to do.
-The publisher will make sure that your song gets recorded by artists and placed on the radio, shows, or movies.
-Once it’s placed, you’ll start receiving get royalties.
+The publisher will make sure that your song gets registered with performance rights organizations worldwide and possibly recorded by other artists (and placed on the radio, shows, or movies).
+Once it’s placed, you’ll start receiving royalties!

 So what are you waiting for?
 Dust off that song and make your move!
-You’ll soon be reaping the rewards of your great song.
+You’ll soon be reaping the rewards of being a published composer.